jnbaum/jnbaum/README.md

 <h2> Software Development Projects:</h2>

 <p>Made a calculator in Unity using C# scripts and a Model-View-Controller pattern!
 See pinned projects.</p>

+<p>Lead a team in developing a simple game to model UI best practices!
+See pinned projects.</p>
 <!--
 - <b>Data Structures and Algorithms Practice (AlgoExpert)</b>
   - [Praciting DS & Algos in Python](https://github.com/joshmadakor1/Algorithms-Practice)